Pushyamitra Shunga: Authenticity of Buddhist claims

 It is possible that the Buddhist influence at the Mauryan court declined during Pushyamitra's reign, and the Buddhist monasteries and other institutions stopped receiving royal patronage.
 This change might have led to discontent among the Buddhists, resulting in exaggerated accounts of persecution.

 Michael Witzel states that Manu Smriti, which emphasizes the role of orthodox faith in state-craft and society, was first compiled under Pushyamitra's rule.
 According to Kaushik Roy, it was a Brahmanical reaction to the rise of Buddhism and Jainism.

 Accounts against persecution

 Shunga period stupa No. 2 at Sanchi.

 East Gateway and Railings, Red Sandstone, Bharhut Stupa, 2nd century BCE.
 Indian Museum, Kolkata.

 Shunga emperors were seen as amenable to Buddhism and as having contributed to the building of the stupa at Bharhut.
 During his reign the Buddhist monuments of Bharhut and Sanchi were renovated and further improved.
 There is enough evidence to show that Pushyamitra patronised buddhist art.

 Succession of the throne

 Pushyamitra Shunga was succeeded in 148 BCE by his son Agnimitra.

 In literature

 Pushyamitra Shunga's history is recorded in the Harshacharita authored by Bāṇabhaṭṭa.

-According to Vicarasreni of Merutunga, Pushyamitra or Pushpamitra got his throne in 204 BC.
+Sunga Inscription from Ayodhya by Rai Bahadur Daya Ram Saini describes the association of Pushyamitra with the Brahmanical tradition through his practice of Vedic Ashvamedha sacrifice.